 $25,000 — Launch.
 Operations, first legal counsel, organizational setup.

-$100,000 — Engineering & legal setup.
-Structural engineering, forming the Nevada LLC, compliance, and legal groundwork.
+$500,000 — Engineering & legal setup.
+Structural engineering, creating a legal entity to start legal compliance, permitting and legal groundwork.
 The minimum to build legally and correctly.

 Every dollar goes toward shaming Trump into ending this war and saving the lives of children dying because of King Donald.
 My next move: putting Donald in the record books as the most hated man in history.